The Caribbean Spectrum Management Conference

 Event Overview

-New to the Global Spectrum Series for 2024, the inaugural Caribbean Spectrum Management Conference will take place on 14 – 15 May 2024 at the Half Moon Hotel in Montego Bay, Jamaica, kindly hosted by the Spectrum Management Authority (SMA) Jamaica, alongside CTU’s Spectrum Management Taskforce Meeting on 16 May.
+New to the Global Spectrum Series for 2024, the inaugural Caribbean Spectrum Management Conference took place on 14 – 15 May 2024 at the Half Moon Hotel in Montego Bay, Jamaica, kindly hosted by the Spectrum Management Authority (SMA) Jamaica, alongside CTU’s Spectrum Management Taskforce Meeting on 16 May.

-Across 2 days attendees will have the opportunity to be involved in discussions on the key spectrum topics for the Caribbean region and beyond, through interactive sessions, networking opportunities, an exhibition area and much more.
+Across 2 days attendees had the opportunity to be involved in discussions on the key spectrum topics for the Caribbean region and beyond, through interactive sessions, networking opportunities, an exhibition area and much more.

 This event is part of The Global Spectrum Series.
 The world’s largest collection of regional spectrum policy conferences.
-Click on the image on the left to find out more about the series.
+Click on the image to find out more about the series.

 • Global Spectrum Series